ringcentral/engage-digital-messaging-ios/PlistCustomization.md

 ## Screenshots default interface

-Some screenshots will used in that documentation to show the impact of the different configuration attributes.
+Some screenshots will be used in that documentation to show the impact of the different configuration attributes.

 The default interface without any customization is the following on iOS.